SaurabhCodesAI/ENTAERA/README.md

 # ENTAERA

-**An experimental multi provider AI agent system built to learn async patterns, API integration, routing, and conversation memory.**
+**An experimental multi-provider AI agent system built to learn async patterns, API integration, routing, and conversation memory.**

+> 💡 **Seeking Microgrant:** $400 to upgrade memory from TF-IDF to semantic embeddings.
+[See funding details →](./ROADMAP.md)

 ---